 If you’ve already read The Boyfriend Sessions, then you’ll have met Maddy, and you’ll know that she’s a little career-obsessed . . .

-Maddy features in book #2 of the City Love series, The Pitch, which was released on 28 May 2015.
+Maddy features in book 2 of the City Love series, take a look:

 She’s in a long-term, committed relationship.
 With her business.